Napa Valley Wine Academy Help Center logo

 How to become a Sommelier?

-WSET CMS difference
+WSET vs. CMS difference

-Guide to Wine Certification programs
+Wine Enthusiast Guide to Wine Certification programs

 Was this article helpful?